Agent Covenant Protocol · ACP in plain English

 Append-only SHA-256 chain on your own server.
 Each action hashes the previous — any edit breaks all subsequent hashes and is immediately detectable.
 Requires trusting the server operator has not replaced the entire chain.
 No blockchain required.

 Merkle root on a public blockchain.
 Trustless, permissionless verification.
-No trust required.
+Phase 7.D is downstream of Phase 7.A (Escrow + Auto-Settlement, ACR-500 v0.1 in spec drafting).

 Covenant lifecycle